shawnLeeZX/emacs.d/README.md

 The mode marked won't be saved, and has to be re-marked on next editing if the buffer is closed.

+mmm-mode needs to be enabled manually when needed.
+It introduces errors when trying to enabling it through `markdown-mode-hook`.

 ### flymd

 [flymd](https://github.com/mola-T/flymd) is for rendering markdown files on the